 Suggested guidelines for regulators, administrations and operating agencies authorized by Member States for dealing with number misappropriation

-In the interest of global development of international telecommunications, it is desirable for regulators, administrations and operating agencies authorized by Member States to cooperate with others and to take a collaborative and reasonable approach to avoid the blocking of country codes.
+In the interest of global development of international telecommunications, it is desirable for regulators, administrations and operating agencies authorized by Member States to cooperate with others and to take a collaborative and reasonable approach to avoid the blocking of country codes, whereas other options are the selective blocking or the withholding of interconnection payments for particular international numbers, under a case by case authorization from national regulators.
 Cooperation and subsequent actions would have to take account of the constraints of national regulatory frameworks and laws.
 It is recommended that the following guidelines be applied in country X (the location of the calling party), country Y (the country through which the call is routed) and country Z (the country to which the call was originally destined) regarding number misappropriation.

+SCENARIO 1.
+Complaints received on the destination side